wstlabs/p5-Class-Factory-Abstract/README.md

   package My::Widget::Factory;
   use parent 'Class::Factory::Abstract';

-  # custom init stuff, if needed
-  sub initialize  {
-    my $self = shift;
-    ...
-  }

-  # provide a custom resolver, that simple takes a string ($desc),
+  # provide a custom resolver, that simple takes a string ($desc), and perhaps
-  # and perhaps some optional args, and provides a package from which
-  # to instantiate new widgets.
+  # some optional args, and provides a package from which to instantiate new widgets.
   sub resolve  {
     my ($self, $desc, @opts) = @_;
     my $package = ...